mantidproject/mantid/docs/source/release/v6.7.0/direct_geometry.rst

 New features
 ############
-- The :ref:`ALFView <ALFView-ref>` interface now executes any algorithms on a background thread to provide a smoother user experience.
+- The :ref:`ALFView <ALFView-ref>` interface now executes all algorithms on a background thread to provide a smoother user experience.
 - The :ref:`ALFView <ALFView-ref>` interface is now disabled when running an algorithm, and re-enabled when it has finished.
 The title of the ALFView window is changed to indicate why the interface is disabled.
 - A new loader has been added to handle Lagrange NeXus files: LoadILLLagrange.
 - :ref:`LagrangeILLReduction <algm-LagrangeILLReduction>` can now accept NeXus data as input for both sample and container runs.